PeterLenting/MyBookYourBook/README.md

 **Registrationpage**

 User gets a form to fill in some basic data.
 At the end the checkbox states “I want to be able to rent books”.
-If checked after sending in the form the user is led to the [Checkout-page](https://github.com/PeterLenting/MyBookYourBook#Checkoutpage).
+If checked after sending in the form the user is led to the Checkout-page.
 If not checked, the registration is completed after sending in the form.
-The user is led his [Profile-page](https://github.com/PeterLenting/MyBookYourBook#Profilepage) and encouraged to upload his first book.
+The user is led to his Profile-page and encouraged to upload his first book.

 **Checkoutpage**